vivekmunde/recell/README.md

 - `cell`: The cell holding the state.
 - `selector`: A selector function which receives the complete state of the cell and needs to return the selected state.
-- `areEqual`: An equality comparator function which receives previous and next selected state.
+- `areEqual`: An equality comparator function which receives current and previous selected state.
 It can used to compare these states to decide if the state has changed.
 It needs to return a boolean value.
 True: Meaning the selected state has not changed.
 False: Meaning selected value has changed.
 If the equality comparator function not passed then it uses the comparator function configured in the configuration provider.
-If not configured in the configuration provider then it uses the default equality comparator.
+If it's not configured in the configuration provider then it uses the default equality comparator i.e. (current, previous) => (current === previous).

 ### Return value